fuston05/users_api/README.md

 > Custom middleware descriptions.
 All custom middleware can be found in the '/middleware' folder exported from the index.js so you can import from the 'middleware' dir. ie. const {isLoggedIn}= require('../middleware')

 - **isLoggedIn** middleware/validation.js.
+Makes sure a user is logged in.

 - **registerValidation** middleware/validation.js.
-The express validator rules are exported from this for inline use as middleware in route handlers
+The express validator rules are exported from this for inline use as middleware in route handlers.
+> Checks for proper input characters and lengths etc, > performs some formatting (trim, toLowercase, escape)> Checks if userName or email already exists.

 - **loginValidation** middleware/validation.js. middleware/validation.js.
-The express validator rules are exported from this for inline use as middleware in route handlers
+The express validator rules are exported from this for inline use as middleware in route handlers.
+> Checks for proper input characters and lengths etc, > performs some formatting (trim, toLowercase, escape)
+> Checks if userName exists.
+> Checks if password and cPassword match.

 ---